Hide (unit)

-The hide is an archaic English unit of land measurement originally intended to represent the amount of land sufficient to support a household.
-The Anglo-Saxon hide commonly appears as 120 acres (Note: The Anglo-Saxon acre was defined as a strip of land 1 × 1/10 furlong, or 40 × 4 rods) of arable land, but it probably represented a much smaller holding before 1066.
+The hide (or mansa) is an archaic English unit of land measurement originally intended to represent the amount of land sufficient to support a household.
 It is a measure of value and tax assessment, including obligations for food-rent (feorm), maintenance and repair of bridges and fortifications, manpower for the army (fyrd), and (eventually) the geld land tax.
 The hide was divided into four yardlands or virgates.
 It was hence nominally equivalent in area to a carucate, a unit used in the Danelaw.

 The hide's method of calculation is now obscure: different properties with the same hidage could vary greatly in extent even in the same county.
 Following the Norman Conquest of England, the hidage assessments were recorded in the Domesday Book of 1086, and there was a tendency for land producing £1 of income per year to be assessed at 1 hide.
 The Norman kings continued to use the unit for their tax assessments until the end of the 12th century.

 Original meaning

 The Anglo-Saxon word for a hide was hid (or its synonym hiwisc).
 Both words are believed to be derived from the same root hiwan, meaning "family".
 Bede in his Ecclesiastical History (c.
 731) describes the extent of a territory by the number of families which it supported, as (for instance), in Latin, terra x familiarum meaning 'a territory of ten families'.
 In the Anglo-Saxon version of the same work hid or hiwan is used in place of terra ... familiarum.
 Other documents of the period show the same equivalence and it is clear that the word hide originally signified land sufficient for the support of a peasant and his household or of a family, which may have had an extended meaning.
 It is uncertain whether it meant the immediate family or a more extensive group.

-Charles-Edwards suggests that in its early usage it referred to the land of one family, worked by one plough and that ownership of a hide conferred the status of a freeman, to whom Stenton refers as "the independent master of a peasant household".
+Charles-Edwards suggests that in its early usage it referred to the land of one family, worked by one plough and that ownership of a hide conferred the status of a freeman, whom Stenton refers as "the independent master of a peasant household".